9 Sonoma Wineries With Spectacular Views

 Stonestreet Estate Vineyards

-The only way to experience the estate’s remarkable views of Alexander Valley and beyond, grapevines growing in myriad soil types and exposures and occasional wildlife sightings is to take the Stonestreet Mountain Excursion.
-The price is as lofty as the highest elevation of the estate, at $650 per couple, yet the experience is unrivaled for those who truly want to learn — and see and taste — the impact mountain viticulture has on wine styles, complexity and age-ability.
+The only way to experience the estate’s remarkable views of Alexander Valley and beyond, grapevines growing in myriad soil types and exposures, and occasional wildlife sightings is to take the Stonestreet Mountain Excursion.
+The price is as lofty as the elevation of the estate — at $200 per person, plus add-ons like a $60 lunch and a $150 caviar and Blanc de Blanc pairing for two.
+Yet the experience is unrivaled for those who truly want to learn, see and taste the impact mountain viticulture has on wine styles, complexity and age-ability.

-The three-hour, privately guided driving tour and tasting — which includes lunch — shows off the many chardonnay and cabernet sauvignon vineyard blocks, with evocative names such as Cougar Ridge, Bear Point, Rockfall and Monolith, that are the backbone of some of Jackson Family Wines’ finest bottlings.
+The three-hour, privately guided driving tour and tasting shows off the many Chardonnay and Cabernet Sauvignon vineyard blocks, with evocative names such as Cougar Ridge, Bear Point, Rockfall and Monolith, that are the backbone of some of Jackson Family Wines’ finest bottlings.

 7111 Highway 128, Healdsburg, 707-433-9463, stonestreetwines.com